Sharing the Planet

 NGSS - Earth Science = Interdependent Relationships in Ecosystems: Animals, Plants, and Their Environment

-- Use a model to represent the relationship between the needs of different plants and animals (including humans) and the places they live.
+K-ESS3-1.
+Use a model to represent the relationship between the needs of different plants or animals (including humans) and the places they live.

-- Communicate solutions that will reduce the impact of humans on the land, water, air, and/or other living things in the local env
+K-ESS3-3.
+Communicate solutions that will reduce the impact of humans on the land, water, air, and/or other living things in the local environment.

 - Ecosystems - Describes an ecosystem